AstrobioMike/GToTree/README.md

-# GToTree: a user-friendly workflow for large-scale phylogenomics
+# GToTree: a user-friendly workflow for phylogenomics
 The purpose of GToTree is to give more researchers the capability to create a full-scale Tree of Life, or any subset of it, to aid in their work.
 ## Currently under initial development - not yet ready for use